Minimax-Regret Sample Selection in Randomized Experiments: Introduction

 In this paper, we consider sample selection for RCTs under the following simple model.
 The population of eligible study participants can be divided into $g = 1, \, \ldots, \, G$ groups, each with its own treatment effect $\tau_g$.
 The researcher has budget to run an RCT with $N$ total study participants, and needs to choose how many people $n_g$ to enroll from each group $g$.
 The researcher will use the data from the RCT to propose group-specific treatment rules.
 The researcher's ultimate goal is to achieve robust welfare guarantees and they seek to choose $n_g$ in line with this goal.
 For example, consider a company who wishes to make product design decisions and is not interested in precise estimates of treatment effects but instead in using a limited experimental budget to allocate samples to customer subgroups in order to optimize for downstream outcomes under an induced decision policy.
 Formally, as in \citet{manski2016sufficient,manski2019trial} we specify the objective through the lens of minimax regret \citep{savage1951theory,manski2004statistical}.
 We provide further details on our model in Section \ref{sec:minimax_selection}.

 Perhaps our most surprising finding is as follows.
 First let $U_g$ denote the $g$-th group's expected utility.
 Suppose we can assign different treatments to different groups, and seek to optimize the weighted average utility \smash{$U = \sum_{g = 1}^G \alpha_g U_g$} where the weights $\alpha_g$ are proportional to the size of each group in the population.\footnote{This aggregated utility objective is a scaled version of utilitarian social welfare that weights everyone in the population equally \citep{moulin2004fair}.} Then, the minimax-regret study design allocates samples to the $g$-th group proportionally to \smash{$\alpha_g^{2/3}N$}.
 In particular, this recommendation deviates from the conventional practice of selecting samples in a stratified experiment in proportion to each group's share in the population \citep{singh2013fundamentals,sharma2017pros}, and instead over-samples minority groups.
 In Section \ref{sec:other_selections}, we discuss reasons for this finding.
 We also prove that more familiar sample-allocation schemes, like proportional sampling, are minimax optimal under alternate decision theoretic framings.
-We also then do a synthetic simulation using historical COVID-19 trial data, which illustrates the notably different sample allocations that arise under different framings (Section~\ref{sec:case_study}).
+We also consider a hypothetical application of our method guided by historical COVID-19 trial data, which illustrates the notably different sample allocations that arise under different framings (Section~\ref{sec:case_study}).
 Overall, our results highlight how different welfare-focused objectives have different implications as to optimal sample selection.